 What exactly did Brazil’s Congress approve?

-Two separate emergency measures on July 8.
-The lower house passed MP 1344/2026, an extraordinary budget credit of ten billion reais to fund the diesel subsidy until the end of December, while the Senate passed MP 1345/2026, releasing fifteen billion reais in credit lines for exporters affected by tariffs and the Middle East conflict.
+There were two separate emergency measures on July 8.
+The lower house passed MP 1344/2026, an extraordinary budget credit of ten billion reais to fund the diesel subsidy until the end of December.
+The Senate passed MP 1345/2026, releasing fifteen billion reais in credit lines for exporters affected by tariffs and the Middle East conflict.

 Does this break Brazil’s fiscal rules?